worlddatong/MatFileViewer/README.md

 ## How to use it

-1. Users can use MatFileViewer by running python script or exe (only for windows x64)
+1. Users can use MatFileViewer by running python script or executable  (only for windows x64)
-2. In the GUI, select the .mat file and view the data.
+2. In the GUI, click the button "Load mat" and choose the variable mat you want to view.

 ![](https://github.com/worlddatong/MatFileViewer/blob/main/imgs/1.png)
 ![](https://github.com/worlddatong/MatFileViewer/blob/main/imgs/2.png)